Tr1ckX/Takeaway_Week-2/README.md

 Design a food takeaway application, use Twilio to confirm the order.<br>
     - how to use ruby gems.
 'All that glitters is not gold'<br>
     - The APIs.
 Read, read and read.
 Specially the documentiation.
-If you find one...
+If you find one...<br>
     - ENV VARS.
 How not to share some information.